antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdStructures200Ok GetCorporationsCorporationIdStructures(ctx, corporationId, optional)
 Get corporation structures

-Get a list of corporation structures  ---  This route is cached for up to 3600 seconds
+Get a list of corporation structures  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager

 ### Required Parameters